 Graduate of EDHEC Lille, specialised in Audit and Management Control, he began his professional career with Salustro Reydel, where he specialised in auditing companies working with road construction.

-In 2005, he joined LACROIX Group and created the Audit and Internal Control department, allowing him to deepen his knowledge of each of the Group’s divisions.
+In 2005, he joined LACROIX and created the Audit and Internal Control department, allowing him to deepen his knowledge of each of the Group’s divisions.
 During this period, he also carried out support missions in Management Control or Group Treasury Management.

 In 2010 he took over the Group’s Financial management.
 Since 26 July 2018, he has been Chief Operating Officer & Executive Vice-President Finance.